ykjit/yk/README.md

 ## Notes

-When running `cargo`, you can set `IPT_PATH=...` to specify a path to a system libipt to use.
+When running `cargo`, you can set `IPT_PATH=...` to specify a path to a system libipt.a to use.
 If this variable is absent, Cargo will download and build libipt for you.